santhocalling/UserLoginService/Readme.md

 ## Mysql:

-   - Create Database UserDetails
+   - Create the Database names it as UserDetails
-   - create the table using below schema:
+   - Create the table using below schema:

 CREATE TABLE `app_user` (
 `id` bigint NOT NULL AUTO_INCREMENT,